vimc/montagu-db/annex/README.md

 After initial deployment, migrations can be handled from the main montagu deployment.
 When deploying in production mode it will perform any required migrations.

 Re-deployment should only be required when updating the underlying postgres container (e.g., security fixes).

+## Testing

+There is a script for testing the idea in [`testing`](testing) - this can likely be removed as things get tested more formally on teamcity.